Wine 1.7.35 (Development Version) Released – Install in RedHat and Debian Based Systems

 On RedHat, Fedora and CentOS

-Next, download the latest development version of Wine (i.e. 1.7.33) and extract the source tallball package using the following commands.
+Next, switch to normal user (here my username is ‘tecmint‘) and download the latest development version of Wine (i.e. 1.7.35) and extract the source tallball package using the following commands.

 Now, it’s time to compile and build Wine installer using the following commands as normal user.